Dichloromethane: Specialized uses

 The chemical compound's low boiling point allows the chemical to function in a heat engine that can extract mechanical energy from small temperature differences.
 An example of a DCM heat engine is the drinking bird.
 The toy works at room temperature.
 It is also used as the fluid in jukebox displays and holiday bubble lights that have a colored bubbling tube above a lamp as a source of heat and a small amount of rock salt to provide thermal mass and a nucleation site for the phase changing solvent.

+DCM (as R-30) was historically utilized as a low flammability, and non-ozone depleting refrigerant in low-pressure centrifugal chillers.
+It began gaining prominence as a refrigerant after Willis Carrier began experimenting with compact radial turbo compressors around 1919.

 DCM chemically welds certain plastics.
 For example, it is used to seal the casing of electric meters.
 Often sold as a main component of plastic welding adhesives, it is also used extensively by model building hobbyists for joining plastic components together.
 It is commonly referred to as "Di-clo".

 It is used in the garment printing industry for removal of heat-sealed garment transfers.

 DCM is used in the material testing field of civil engineering; specifically it is used during the testing of bituminous materials as a solvent to separate the binder from the aggregate of an asphalt or macadam to allow the testing of the materials.

 It has been used as the principal component of various paint and lacquer strippers, although its use is now restricted in the EU and many such products now use benzyl alcohol as a safer alternative.

 Chemical reactions

 Dichloromethane is widely used as a solvent in part because it is relatively inert.
-It does participate in reactions with certain strong nucleophiles however.
-Tert-butyllithium deprotonates DCM:
+It does participate in reactions with certain strong nucleophiles however. tert-Butyllithium deprotonates DCM: